 Strategic Plan and Management Review

-In 1999 Sigma-Aldrich embarked on the process of developing and implementing a comprehensive strategic plan which included an emphasis on enhancing the Quality Management System.
+Sigma-Aldrich has a comprehensive strategy plan which includes a comprehensive strategic plan which included an emphasis on enhancing the Quality Management System.
 This plan is continuously evaluated and adjusted to ensure Sigma-Aldrich objectives are achieved.
 In addition, many locations also conduct Management Reviews of their site Quality Management System at prescribed intervals.

 The majority of locations within Sigma-Aldrich have a Quality Manual, which provides information on the elements of the Quality Management System for that location including the sequences and interactions of the primary processes.